Illimag/dominos-app-visually-impaired/README.md

 The near certain usage of Voice Assistant on Android devices and Vision Accessibility for iOS devices, constrain the design of the application.

 Additionally, design details that are purely aesthetic will be of increased difficulty for Personas Limitation Spectrum with Visual Impairment to see.

+## Source Code

+The source code for the prototype is located in

+	/source_code/prototype